uber-archive/usb2fac/README.md

   -D, --find          Discover devices connected and stores them as seen.
   -R, --reset         Reset all the rejected devices.
   -l, --log    FILE   Log file for 2facUSB.
-Default is USB2fac.log -C, --conn   VALUE  Paranoia level for the connect action triggered: 1 = log, 2 = 2fac, 3 = lock
-  -R, --action VALUE  Paranoia level for the reject action triggered: 1 = log, 2 = lock, 3 = shutdown
-  -c, --config FILE   File with Duo API access and configuration.
+Default is USB2fac.log -C, --conn   VALUE  Paranoia level for the connect action triggered: 1 = log, 2 = lock, 3 = shutdown -R, --action VALUE  Paranoia level for the reject action triggered: 1 = log, 2 = lock, 3 = shutdown -c, --config FILE   File with Duo API access and configuration.
 Overrides all parameters.
 Default is None -o, --file   FILE   JSON file to be used as storage for seen devices.
 Default is USB2fac.json